JohnDCGSantos/EscalasUrg-nciaHospitalar/README.md

 ## Distribution Rules

-The distribution of doctors in emergency rosters follows these rules:
+The distribution of doctors in emergency schedules follows these rules:

 - Each doctor can only take one emergency shift per week.
 - Each day must have at least one doctor on day shift and one on night shift.